jsvitor/jsvitor/README.md

 ## Hi there 👋

 ### 🧊 I’m currently learning about Data Engineering
-- at Accenture Data Engineering Academy by Gama Academy
+- Data Engineering at Accenture Academy
-- at Bootcamp Data Engineer at Banco Carrefour
+- Data Engineer bootcamp at Banco Carrefour
 <!--
 **jsvitor/jsvitor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.